lightpoichich/baserow/docs/patterns/job_handling.md

 `Progress` class can also receive a callback function to be called when its progress value changes.

-When a `JobHandler.run` creates a `Progress` instance, it adds to progress tracker a callback.
+When a `JobHandler.run` prepares a job to execute it creates also a `Progress` instance with a callback.
 This callback will:

 * receive current job instance
 * check with cache if the job is cancelled and raise `JobCancelled` exception.
 * update `Job.state` and `Job.progress_percentage` values locally and
   refresh [cached values](#cache-layer).

+This instance will be passed to `JobType.run` so the job can consume it.

 ## Cache layer

-During job's execution cache layer is used to speed up propagating the state of a job between the backend and Celery worker.
+During job's execution cache layer is used to enable propagation of job's state between the backend and Celery worker.
 Because a job is executed in a transaction, local changes to the job will be invisible to other database sessions.
 Cache is used (Redis store) as a proxy to current `Job.state` and `Job.progress_percentage` values in the backend process.
-Also, this is a channel to propagate cancellation state back to the worker.
+Also, this is a channel to propagate cancellation state back to a worker.

 Job's cache key is constructed from `Job.id`.
 It's a dictionary with `state` and